nikonikoniko/event-mapper/readme.md

 events.config.spreadsheet_id: "" // if google_sheet is chosen, the id of the spreadsheet
 events.config.sheet_name: "" // if google_sheet is chosen, the name of the sheet in the spreadsheet events.config.json_url // if http_json is chosen, the url where the JSON can be requested from

+events.filter_fields: array // the fields of the events that should show up in the filters box
+  // config style like
+{
+key: str // the key
+type: tagsFilter | select // see below for documentation
+config: {} // on a per-type basis
+}

 observations.source_type:
                     http_json |